Ayalon Mall: New additions

-In July 2006, a partial new two-story wing was added, which included a new 15 screen movie theatre, "Yes Planet" (sponsored by the Israeli satellite company Yes), and some fast food restaurants.
+In July 2006, a partial new two-story wing was added, which included a 15 screen movie theatre, "Yes Planet" (sponsored by the Israeli satellite company Yes), and some fast food restaurants.
 The new theatre replaced the old approximately 10-year-old one, which had only 4 screens.
 The old cinema was replaced with about 10 new stores.

 In mid 2014, the construction of the second floor extension had begun, and in April 2015 the construction was completed.
 The second floor extension contains the addition of several more international stores, such as American Eagle, H&M, Desigual and Forever 21.